 General Info – summary

-This Tree is up to 8m high and trunk to 20cm wide.
+This Tree is up to 8m high and trunk is up to 20cm wide.
 Bark becomes dark and deeply grooved.
-Alternate Leaves are simple and up to 15x6cm.
-Dioecious trees have capitula with the small yellow Florets contained within a panicle.
+Alternate Leaves are simple.
+Dioecious trees are capitula with the small yellow Florets (flowers) contained within a panicle.
 Male florets with 5 anthers, female florets with one pistil, inferior ovary and an exserted style.
 The Fruit is a cypsela.
-Pappus with an apical tuft of bristles for the wind dispersal of seeds.
+Pappus has an apical tuft of bristles for the wind dispersal of seeds.

 Description